jacobian/windows/notes.md

 - the Slack app for Windows is super-ugly
 - found my printer (Brother wifi printer) and printed just fine, no fuss
+- Edge is substantially faster than Chrome (like, lots), and consumes noticably less battery.
+But, the browser extension story isnt as good, lots of thinks i use are missing.